An Easy Guide To Buying A House in Japan: 6 Tips To Know

 It is especially true if you are purchasing an akiya, as many akiya homes are abandoned or unmaintained, and you’ll need to check the property’s structural condition to ensure it’s structurally sound for possible natural disasters such as earthquakes.

-We all know that buying a house in Japan is a major financial decision, so you must be financially prepared.
+Buying a house in Japan is a major financial decision, so you must be financially prepared.

 It is important to understand the other costs besides the house's price, related property taxes, and the commission fee.
 If you’ve received a free akiya, renovation costs will also be involved depending on the property's condition.

-Also, it might be challenging to secure a mortgage or loan through Japanese banks, even if you are a foreigner with permanent residency or have a Japanese spouse.
 Depending on the real estate company or the property owner, they may ask for the initial deposit to be a bank account transfer or for the amount to be paid in cash rather than via credit card.

 Additionally, there will be ongoing expenses such as utilities and maintenance.
-But why not let MailMate handle that for you

 Mail and Bill-Payment Service for Second Property Owners

-Utilities liaison
+a.
+Utilities & internet liaison

 MailMate Liaison and dashboard

-Whether you are setting up utilities for the first time, need to schedule a maintenance check, or need someone to pay your bills while you are away, MailMate will be that communication bridge between you and the Japanese service company.
+Whether you are setting up utilities or Internet for the first time, need to schedule a maintenance check, or need someone to pay your bills while you are away, MailMate will be that communication bridge between you and the Japanese service company.

 For example, tell MailMate that you need a water sewage maintenance check.
 They will contact the respective Japanese company, schedule the time and date, and relay the information to you.